HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

 	ansible-playbook  playbooks/epic-workers-delete.yml --ask-vault-pass
 ```
 **NOTE**
-    - If platform **High Availability** is enabled, then the user cannot delete the Controller, Shadow Controller or Arbiter host from the Container Platform.
+    - If platform **High Availability** is enabled, then the user cannot delete the Controller, Shadow Controller or Arbiter host from the ERE.
     - You must have **at least four (4) epic Worker Hosts** (including the HA epic worker hosts) in order to decommission the datanodes.
     - If HA is not enabled, then the user can delete the epic workers as usual.
     - For more information see <http://docs.bluedata.com/51_decommissioning-deleting-an-epic-worker>